coding-stones/lib-actor/README.md

 This is a simple implementation of actors using Web Workers (or Worker Threads in node).

 Each actor is an independent worker, with its own state.
-Actors commiunicate by sending messages.
+Actors communicate by sending messages.

 You define a _handler function_ for each message that an actor can receive.